 Dogs love to eat poop.
 In fact, it’s one of their favorite things to do.
 And while it may seem like a harmless habit, there are quite a few diseases that dogs can get from eating poop.
 So if you have a dog that likes to snack on poop, make sure you keep reading!
-This article will discuss some of the most common diseases that dogs can get from eating people and how you can prevent them.
+This article will discuss some of the most common diseases that dogs can get from eating poop and how you can prevent them.

 Why Do Dogs Eat Poop?